HR Glossary for HR Professionals

 Employment taxes include federal income taxes as well as Social Security and Medicare taxes, otherwise known as FICA taxes.

 Current employees may make changes to their withholding at any time.
-With this in mind, many individuals elect to make adjustments during life events such as the birth of a child or marriage, as well as at the beginning of each year.
+With this in mind, many individuals elect to make adjustments during life events.
+This includes the birth of a child or marriage, as well as at the beginning of each year.

 Can Employers Advise Employees on W-4 Withholdings?